I stumbled over St Nicholas Abbey rum at the UK rumfest and out of all the new things i tried this is the rum that impressed me the most.

 It`s a veritable flavor attack actually, filled with fruits, warmth, dried leather and it got punch.
 I start to wonder how a Mai Tai with this would taste…hmmm…

 But i`m not making one, i`m making a daiquiri instead.
-But really, this is a premium sipping rum and i`m not gonna use up my bottle for mixed drinks except for maybe an occasional daiquiri, i have other good rums for that.
+But really, this is a premium sipping rum and i`m not gonna use up my precious bottle for too many mixed drinks, i have other good rums for that.
 It also has a long finish as well leaving you warm and comfortable.

 What i`d like to do is just sit back in an old leather couch sipping this while reading a good book – or relax on the porch in a rocking chair somewhere where it´s warm and tropical.
 This rum provides great flavor and comfort.